xcube-dev/xcube/README.md

                                       netCDF cubes.
 The input file list will be sorted before creating the data cube.
-If --sort parameter is not passed, order of input list will be kept.When creating zarr data cubes, chronology is forced by "xcube gen".
+If --sort parameter is not passed, order of input list will be kept.
+When creating zarr data cubes, chronology is forced by "xcube gen".
       --help                          Show this message and exit.